Coast Guard of Georgia: Former Georgian Navy vessels

 Even prior to the 2008 conflict Georgia had no missiles for the two vessels (Dioskura and Tbilisi) that had missile tubes.

 As of the beginning of 2009, both Tbilisi and Dioskuria remained submerged in the port of Poti.
 They are likely total losses.

 Overall, it appears that Georgian naval losses during the 2008 war with Russia totalled Tbilisi, Dioskuria, and Tskaltubo, which were sunk in Poti.
 Coast Guard losses totalled the cutter Giorgi Toreli, which was allegedly sunk in the battle off the coast of Abkhazia, as well as P 203.
+However, Giorgi Toreli was still in service by 2014.
 Georgia's Coast Guard and Navy also had a number of small, rigid-hulled inflatable boats which were hauled off by Russian forces as war trophies.
 These hulls had served Coast Guard law enforcement missions and the Georgian Special Forces.

 The loss of assets was likely one of the reasons the Navy was disbanded, and merged, into the Georgian Coast Guard.